 9.1.
-Data Structure API
+Data Structure API 109

-- start\iteration (int, optional (default=0)) Start index of the iteration that should be saved. - importance\type (string, optional (default="split")) What type of feature importance should be saved.
+- num\iteration (int or None, optional (default=None)) Index of the iteration that should be saved.
+If None, if the best iteration exists, it is saved; otherwise, all iterations are saved.
+If <= 0, all iterations are saved. - start\iteration (int, optional (default=0)) Start index of the iteration that should be saved. - importance\type(str, optional (default="split"))-What type of feature importance should be saved.
 If "split", result contains numbers of times the feature is used in a model.
 If "gain", result contains total gains of splits which use the feature.